Early Start Program

 The Early Start Program (ESP) is an enrollment requirement for first-time freshmen who need help getting ready for college-level English and/or math.
 The goal of Early Start is to better prepare you in math and English before your first semester even begins so that you have a better chance of completing a college degree.

-Chico State offers online math and English courses so that whether you plan to attend CSU, Chico or any other CSU campus, you can complete Early Start from home!
-This year we offer both one- and three-unit course options.
+This summer, in addition to a new “hybrid” English course, Chico State will offer both one- and three-unit online math and English courses so that whether you plan to attend CSU, Chico or any other CSU campus, you can complete Early Start from home!
 One unit courses offer you an intensive learning experience and will fulfill the Early Start requirement.
 The three-unit math course allows you to complete a full semester of remedial coursework and progress to the next level of remediation in the fall.

-The schedule for the 2014 Early Start program is in development, but here are some tentative dates:
+The schedule for the 2014 Early Start program is in development.
+Check the Courses & Schedule page for the most current class dates.

 - April 1: The “Smart Page” opens